OutSystems/docs-odc/src/eap/manage-platform-app-lifecycle/external-idps/intro.md

 In addition, you can use an external, self-managed IdP as an authentication provider for your organization and your apps.
 You can use any IdP that follows the OpenID Connect (OIDC) standard and uses the `client_secret_post` authentication method.
 You can configure most commercial IdPs, such as Microsoft Entra ID and Okta, to support this standard.
 ODC supports using **PKCE** (Proof Key for Code Exchange) with external IdPs for an additional layer of security.

 ODC doesn't support dynamic issuer URIs, usually found in multi-tenant configurations of IdP apps.
 The Discovery endpoint needs to return static URIs.
-If you use dynamic URIs, the authentication process throws an error similiar to:
+If you use dynamic URIs, the authentication process throws an error similar to:

     Wrong issuer from token.
     Got: https://login.microsoftonline.com/<customer-tenant-id>/v2.0